GeoSensorWebLab/polarmap.js/README.markdown

 Note that the `removeOutsideVisibleBounds` function is disabled for MarkerCluster.
 By default, it works fine with the EPSG:3857 (web mercator) projection but has issues with the LAEA projections at low zoom levels.

+# Natural Earth Shapefiles

+[Natural Earth Data](http://www.naturalearthdata.com/downloads/) shapefiles can be added to a map using [leaflet.shapefile](https://github.com/calvinmetcalf/leaflet.shapefile).
+A demo is included in examples/shapefiles, displaying populated place data and glacier data.

 ## Development

 To run a local webserver for testing the app, use the packaged Node http-server: